stefabat/cp2k-scripts/README.md

-                        Figure size in cm (width, height) --dpi DPI             Figure resolution (DPI) --sigma SIGMA         Gaussian broadening parameter in Hartree
+                        Figure size in cm (width, height) --dpi DPI             Figure resolution (DPI) --sigma SIGMA         Gaussian broadening parameter in Hartree --Fermi FERMI         Fixed Fermi energy (in eV).
+If not provided, it will be calculated from the band structure.
 ```

 Passing only the `.bs` will plot the band structure only, if both `.bs` and `.dos` are passed, the total density of states is plotted adjacently to the right of the band structure, and if only the `.dos` file is passed, the total density of states is plotted alone with the energy axis on the abscissa.
 Notice that in the case of `.dos` only, the Fermi energy is unknown, so the plot is not aligned.